 “My mental health was significantly impacted for those first three years.
 I think it was the lack of warning of where I would be discharged to.
 I was led to believe I would remain in rehab for longer as I was told there was still room for improvement.
 Living in an aged care facility hadn’t even entered my mind, so it was a real shock,” she said.

-When the shock settled – it never really does though she hatched a slow-burn plan to get out.
+When the shock settled it never really does though she hatched a slow-burn plan to get out.
 Her escape strategy pivoted on applying for a National Disability Insurance Scheme (NDIS) plan.

 “When the NDIS rolled out in the Central West in July 2017, I didn’t really understand it much, but I still applied.”

 Eventually, an NDIS planner came out to see her in person and talked with her about her goals and plans.
-“It did take a while for the planner to get back to me because as I was in a nursing home I needed a specialist planner.
+“It did take a while for the planner to get back to me because as I was in a nursing home I needed a specialist planner.”

+Bev finally moved into her new unit at the end of 2019.
 Kristen says: “I popped in to see Bev in her new home a couple of days after she moved in.
 And it was a different kind of visit.
 Bev was excited to show me her home, where she had put everything, how she’d set it up.
 For the first time, the two of us weren’t working through a list of things Bev needed or a ‘to do’ list; it was just Bev showing off her new house to me.

-“I am so happy she is somewhere that is meeting her needs and is now in a place of her choice.
+“I am so happy she is somewhere that is meeting her needs and is now in a place of her choice.”

 And as for Bev, she’s looking forward to having her grandchildren stay with her.
 That couldn’t have happened when she was in a nursing home.

 Kristen says, “NDIS processes can be daunting.
 We recommend people have a think about including support coordination in their NDIS plan so you have someone to listen to your wishes, then find and negotiate with providers to allow you to make informed choices.
 That means you’re in control of the supports you need and want.
 We can also help you prepare for your next NDIS plan review and really work alongside you to build your skills.”